 POSSIBILITY OF DATE CHANGE OR TRIP CANCELLATION BEYOND OUR CONTROL

-- Though it has never happened to EIN before, it is conceivable that circumstances in Israel might cause us to change the date of our trip or cancel it outright.
+- It is conceivable that circumstances in Israel might cause us to change the date of our trip or cancel it outright.
 EIN promises that it will do everything possible to refund as much money as possible to travelers who are adversely affected by such a change.
 Our first priority in such a situation would be to reschedule the trip at a later date.
 Trip insurance does not typically cover things like war, pandemics or travel restrictions imposed by governments.
 It certainly does not cover the fear that such things could happen.

 - There is an inherent financial risk involved in the possibility of trip schedule changes or cancellation.
 Experience Israel Now promises to refund a maximum amount of money to travelers who must cancel.
 However, money given to airlines, hotels and travel agents as deposits or payments is usually not refunded in such cases.
 In short, if you must cancel your trip, you will not receive a full refund.
 The closer the cancellation to the actual date of travel, the larger the financial loss is likely to be.